attogram/attogram/README.md

 Requirements
 ============

-* PHP5 with SQLite PDO
+* PHP5, with SQLite PDO driver
-* Apache2 with AllowOveride all
+* Apache 2.2.16 or higher, with setting: AllowOveride all

 Installation